Tchongas/MCSRobsremote/README.md

 ### This IS NOT a security feature, it is just a way to organize your sources, DO NOT, give access to your OBS to people who you dont trust, since they can just plug the password in other apps to control your OBS, not putting a `_` will not stop them from controlling your OBS.
 ### DO NOT download plugins from unknown sources, they can be malicious.

-## Quick overview

-- Connect to your OBS Studio using the OBS WebSocket.
-- See and switch between scenes quickly.
-- Control scene items in a clean “Dashboard” view.
-- Toggle item visibility with a single click.
-- Expand items to reveal extra options when available.
-- Start and stop streaming.
-- Get live status and logs directly in the app.
-- Enjoy real‑time synchronization if multiple people use the app against the same OBS.
-- Add optional plugins to enhance certain sources (e.g., browser overlays).

 ## Requirements

 - OBS Studio 28+ with OBS WebSocket enabled.